 This is the whole enchilada, the big bambino, the real deal.
 In an ideal world, a business or financial leader could send out an edict: We never go over budget, we always forecast accurately!

 This is the primary reason that Divvy proactively sets spending limits by budget.
-If you set marketing’s budget at $50,000, employees literally cannot spend over that amount without asking you.
+You create a financial goal first, and then create your business budget.
+For example, if you set a marketing budget at $50,000 based on your targeted marketing strategy, employees literally cannot spend over that amount without asking you.
 Which leads us to the second reason we love budgets.

 We realize that businesses need to change, be flexible, adapt.
-We’re not saying that budgets should be stagnant, quite the opposite rather.
+We’re not saying that budgets should be stagnant—in fact, we believe the opposite.
+A flexible budget is far better for cash flow, hitting a budget goal, and managing all discretionary expenses.

-If after you discuss the intention of the budget adjustment, you find that the request is reasonable, Divvy is flexible and lets you adjust budgets on the fly.
-All charts, graphs, forecasts, and spending power are updated with the click of a button.
+If, after you discuss the intention of the budget adjustment, you find that the request is reasonable, you can adjust your operating budget on the fly with Divvy.
+All charts, graphs, forecasts, and spending power are updated with the click of a button (goodbye static budget).

 The new limit is—as the limit before it—firm.
 So you don’t have to worry about employees overspending without permission.